MULE ACCOUNT DETECTION

 Relationship Mapping

-Map the connections between resolved entities — account-to-account relationships, shared device links, common identity attributes — into a living graph updated in real time.
+Map the connections between resolved entities - account-to-account relationships, shared device links, common identity attributes - into a structured relationship view updated as new signals arrive.

 03